My aim is to seed projects that help re-write our current story.

 We are currently gathering our first cohort of 40 Londoners to become #OurField partners.
 If you are interested in joining, please register you interest via our signup form here.

-From September 2014 - June 2016 I worked full time in a genetic engineering laboratory as a Researcher of Synthetic Biology at Imperial College London, designing experiments and creating solutions to an unsustainable world in the form of cell bio-factories.
+From September 2014 - June 2016 I worked as a genetic engineer full time in a biotechnology laboratory as a Researcher of Synthetic Biology at Imperial College London, designing experiments and creating solutions to an unsustainable world in the form of cell bio-factories.
 These bio-factories could one day produce our fuels, and high value products like cosmetics, bioplastics, and even help change our unsustainable food system.
 At Imperial I also contributed towards undergraduate teaching, in the form of designing metabolic engineering practical classes, delivering lectures, and supervising two undergraduate students, and one Master’s student.
 I have also been lucky enough to collaborate with our neighbours at the Royal College of Art to run workshops at the intersection of synthetic biology and art/design, and deliver talks that combine science and sustainability.

-Mindfulness & Neuroscience classes
+Personal development & coaching: Mindfulness & Neuroscience

 I offered classes in mindfulness and meditation approaching the topic from the place of neuroscience and human evolutionary psychology.